Seizure Disorder, Focal

 Etiology and Pathophysiology

-- Focal seizures begin when a localized seizure focus produces an abnormal, synchronized depolarization that spreads to a discrete portion of the surrounding cortex.
+- Focal seizures begin when a localized seizure focus produces an abnormal, synchronized depolarization within a neuronal network limited to one cerebral hemisphere; it may stay discretely localized or be widely distributed throughout that hemisphere.

 - The area of cortex involved in the seizure determines the symptoms; for example, an epileptogenic focus in motor cortex produces contralateral motor symptoms.

-- In some cases, etiology is related to structural abnormalities that are susceptible to epileptogenesis.
-Most common etiologies vary by life stage:
+- Most common etiologies vary by life stage:

 - Early childhood: developmental/congenital malformation, trauma